Beetlejuice: Plot

 In Winter River, Connecticut, Adam and Barbara Maitland are spending their vacation decorating their large country home that local real estate agent Jane Butterfield constantly pesters them to sell.
 As a hobby, Adam is building a scale model of the town in the attic.
-While the Maitlands are driving home from town, their car plunges off a bridge and into the river.
-Barbara and Adam arrive home but are unable to recall how they got there.
-When attempting to leave the house, Adam finds himself on Saturn's moon Titan, an otherworldly desert-like landscape populated by enormous sandworms.
+While the Maitlands are driving home from town, they swerve to avoid a stray dog and their car plunges off a bridge and into the river.
+Barbara and Adam arrive home, but are unable to recall how they got there.
+When attempting to leave the house, Adam finds himself on Saturn's moon Titan, populated by enormous sandworms.
 The encounter lasts mere seconds for him, but after Barbara rescues him, she tells him he was gone for two hours.
-After discovering a Handbook for the Recently Deceased and noticing they now lack reflections, the couple realizes that they drowned in the river and are ghosts.
+After noticing they now lack reflections and discovering a Handbook for the Recently Deceased, the couple realizes that they drowned in the river and are ghosts.

-The house is sold to New York real estate developer Charles Deetz and his second wife Delia, a talentless sculptor.
-Charles's teenage goth daughter, Lydia, lives with them.
+The house is sold to New York City real estate developer Charles Deetz and his second wife, Delia, a talentless sculptor.
+Charles' teenage goth daughter, Lydia, lives with them.
 Under the guidance of interior designer Otho Fenlock, Delia begins renovating the house with a new-wave aesthetic of postmodern art.

 While consulting the Handbook on how to eject the Deetzes, the Maitlands see an advertisement for "Betelgeuse".
-Following the handbook's guidelines, they travel to an otherworldly waiting room filled with other distressed souls.
-After navigating the afterlife's complex bureaucracy, the Maitlands return home only to realize three months have passed and the house has been completely redesigned.
-Their caseworker Juno arrives and discloses the Maitlands must remain in their house for 125 years before "moving on", while discouraging them from contacting Betelgeuse, her former assistant-turned-freelance "bio-exorcist", to drive out the Deetzes.
-Betelgeuse can only be summoned by uttering his name three times.
-Juno recommends that the Maitlands haunt the Deetzes themselves.
+Following the handbook's guidelines, they travel to an otherworldly waiting room populated by other distressed souls.
+After navigating the afterlife's complex bureaucracy, the Maitlands return home, only to discover the house has been completely redesigned.
+Their caseworker, Juno, arrives and discloses three months have passed and the Maitlands must remain in their house for the next one hundred twenty-five years before "moving on", while discouraging them from contacting Betelgeuse, her former assistant-turned-freelance "bio-exorcist" who can only be summoned by uttering his name three times, to drive out the Deetzes rather than doing it independently.